Our Services

 Monitoring and Follow-Up

 Chronic hives can sometimes coincide with other metabolic or endocrine issues.
 One example is acanthosis nigricans, a skin change tied to insulin resistance that manifests as thickened, velvety patches—often in neck folds or underarms.
-If you've noticed these dark, textured areas alongside your hives, it's worth getting a proper evaluation using a free Acanthosis Nigricans symptom checker to help identify whether insulin resistance might be contributing to your skin issues.
+If you've noticed these dark, textured areas alongside your hives, using a free AI symptom checker can help you understand whether insulin resistance or other underlying conditions might be contributing to your skin issues.
 Identifying and treating underlying insulin resistance can improve both metabolic health and your skin.

 While antidepressants alone rarely clear chronic hives, there are scenarios where they may still have a place: